saremeskandary/unite-DeFi/docs/3-minute-presentation.md

 _"Let me show you our professional UI that supports multiple blockchains:"_

 #### **Bitcoin Integration (20 seconds)**

+frontend and backend are ready but not working since you told us
+- **Do Not post any orders to our REST APIs. this is for our live resolvers**
+- **Work with just smartcontract level and filling things on your own without actually being broadcast to everybody**

 - **Navigate to Bitcoin tab**
 - _"Here's bi-directional BTC↔ETH swaps with HTLC technology"_